ShangchenHsieh/ShangchenHsieh/README.md

 <br />
 * 🪄 Hi!
-I'm Sean, a CS student with expertise in full-stack development @ SJSU, and I'm a spiritual developer.
+I'm Sean, a CS student with expertise in full-stack development @ San Jose State University, and I'm a spiritual developer.
 I believe Merlin's magic from the ancient middle-ages would help me develop.
 <a href="#"><img align='right' src="https://media.tenor.com/nCkvVpIDxPgAAAAC/merlin.gif" width="200" /></a><br />
 * 💬 Ask me about any projects I have worked on below.
 I will be happy to discuss every detail.
 <br />